-- 4.7.
+- 4.6.
 The MSLP (Policy C2) previously identified a number of Strategic Gaps to be safeguarded.
 The policy identified the Strategic Gap between Crawley and Pease Pottage as such an area to be safeguarded.
-The objective of the Strategic Gap is to prevent coalescence and retain the separate identity and amenity of settlements. - 4.8.
-This approach continues to be facilitated in the MSDP which notes gaps can be identified in Neighbourhood Plans4.
-It is also in accordance with the NPPF. - 4.9.
-The area to the north of Pease Pottage (defined on the Proposals Map) is considered an important area to be generally kept free from development in the long term in order to secure the objectives of the Gap.
-SPC will therefore resist proposals within the Gap unless it meets the criteria identified below.
+The objective of the Strategic Gap was to prevent coalescence and retain the separate identity and amenity of settlements. - 4.7.
+This Aim refers to the existing open land between Pease Pottage and Crawley.
+The southern part of this wider area falls within the neighbourhood area. - 4.8.
+The adopted MSDP includes a policy to prevent coalescence between settlements (DP13).
+This approach replaces the inclusion of specific Strategic Gaps in the former MSLP. - 4.9.
+The area to the north of Pease Pottage is considered an important area to be generally kept free from development in the long-term in order to secure the objectives of the Gap. - 4.10.
+Aim 1 sets out the SNP's approach to this matter.
+It identifies the way in which SPC will work with landowners and other agencies to secure appropriate management regimes to safeguard the openness of the parcels of land between Pease Pottage and Crawley.